lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 }
 ```

-## Step 3 - Setup erc725.js and encode the LSP3Profile data
+## Setup erc725.js and encode the LSP3Profile data

 The next step is to **prepare the data** used to edit our Universal Profile. _Preparing the data_ means **encoding it** to write in on our Universal Profile ERC725Y smart contract.